 5. Care about your readers, but don’t care about their opinions.
 If you feel like stirring the pot, then do it.
 Push that envelope.
 If you want to bring about change, you have to start pissing people off.
 Make a few folks uncomfortable.
 But be prepared to live with the consequences.

-I recently wrote a blog post about podcasting that didn’t go over so well with the podcasting community.
+I once wrote a blog post about podcasting that didn’t go over so well with the podcasting community.
 People started calling me all kinds of nasty names, and I had to change my comments policy because of it.

 How much time does blogging take?